ChrisF03/Portfolio-Projects/Projects/dataInMotion Case Studies/README.md

 ## CASE STUDY #1 : [Tiny Shop Sales](https://github.com/ChrisF03/Portfolio-Projects/blob/main/Projects/dataInMotion%20Case%20Studies/CaseStudy1_(TinyShop).md)
 - This case study allows us to query a PostgreSQL database for customer order analysis of a tiny shop.<br><br>
-- Aggregate functions, JOINS, and CTE's were used throughout the analysis.
+- Aggregate functions, filter function, JOINS, and CTE's were used throughout the analysis.

 **Questions Answered :**
 1. Which product has the highest price?
 Only return a single row.